 The IOM Development Fund Unit provides support to developing Member States, Member States with economies in transition and, in coordination with the regional offices, to the relevant country offices in the development and implementation of joint government–IOM capacity-building projects to address specific areas of migration management.
 Learn more

 Cash-based Initiatives Unit

 The Cash-based Initiatives Unit leads IOM’s effort to increase, coordinate and standardize the Organization’s use of cash-based initiatives.
 This includes designing relevant tools and reviewing internal processes in coordination with all stakeholders, while also providing technical support and capacity-building to IOM country and regional offices to make sure they are well-equipped to efficiently implement cash-based initiatives.
 Learn more

 - Deputy Director General for Management and Reform

-The Deputy Director General for Management and Reform directly supervises the Gender and Diversity Unit; the Prevention of and Response to Sexual Exploitation and Abuse and Sexual Harassment Unit; the Office of Staff Security; the Ethics and Conduct Unit; the Environmental Sustainability Unit; the Headquarters Building Unit; and the Occupational Health Unit.
+The Deputy Director General for Management and Reform directly supervises the Gender and Diversity Unit; the Prevention of and Response to Sexual Exploitation and Abuse and Sexual Harassment Unit; the Office of Staff Security; the Office of Ethics and Conduct; the Environmental Sustainability Unit; the Headquarters Building Unit; and the Occupational Health Unit.
 The Deputy Director General for Management and Reform also oversees the following organizational structures: the Department of Financial and Administrative Management; the Department of Human Resources Management; the Department of Information and Communications Technology; the Department of Legal Affairs; and the Manila and Panama Administrative Centres.

 Gender and Diversity Unit